NatemcM/Modx-Form-Fields/README.md

 ```

 ## How does it work?
 Form Fields comes with a default HTML template and a repeater chunk.
 When called within a Formit hook, it takes all submitted form data and loops it into the default template.
 It's that simple.

+When naming your inputs, anything separated by a dash '-' will be split and proper cased.
+This allows you to define fields like first-name, email-address, telephone-number and have them display as First name, Email address & Telephone number in your email.

 ## Can I customise Form Fields?
 Yes, Form Fields comes with 5 settings which allow you to change the repeater chunk and define what data you want (or don't want) in your emails.